adaltas/node-nikita-docs/src/md/usages/conditions_assertions.md

 ## Option `if`

-Run an action for a user defined condition.
+Condition the execution of an action to a user defined condition interpreted as `true`.
+It is available as the `unless` of `options`.

 When `if` is a boolean, a string, a number or null, its value determines the output.

 If it's a function, the arguments vary depending on the callback signature.
-With 1 argument, the argument is an options object and the handler is run synchronously.
+With 1 argument, the argument is an context object including the `options` object and the handler is run synchronously.
 With 2 arguments, the arguments are an options object plus a callback and the handler is run asynchronously.

 If it's an array, all its element must positively resolve for the condition to pass.